Samos by Marc Dubin

 complete with footprint-petroglyph as a hieroglypic for those in the know.
 The fact that the Austrian excavators have treated the place more as a civil engineering project than an archeological dig detracts only slightly from the experience.

-If you’ve time for lunch in Kusadasi before the boat back, check out either Avlu, 1 block inland on Cephane Sokak, or Albatros, further inland at Emek Sok 4, two locally patronized tavernas with honest stews and grills (though no booze).
+If you’ve time for lunch in Kusadasi before the boat back, check out either Avlu, 1 block inland on Cephane Sokak 15, or its near-neighbour Öz Urfa at no. 9, two locally patronized tavernas with honest stews and grills (though beer only at the second establishment).

 A TRIP TO FOURNI